FrogIntel/frogintel/README.md

  <summary>
  ⛔ WHY REEBITT RED_CASTLE.
 SAYS NO LONGER AVAILABLE?
 IT NEEDS AN UPDATE ( 14th April 2024)
  </summary>
 With issues on the development platform there is no easy way to import / export the app.
-Tried a work around and it wiped the app so an uodated version that will install on top is now available.
+Tried a work around and it wiped the app so an updated version that will install as fresh version.
 </details>

 <details>